 Health Indicator Report of Obesity Among Adults

 Data were limited to adults aged 25 or older.
-Adults with a college degree or higher had the lowest rate of obesity.
+Adults with a college degree or higher had the lowest rate of obesity of any of the education groups.

-NotesObesity is defined as a BMI of 30 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters.
-In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
-Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population.
+NotesObesity is defined as a body mass index (BMI) of 30 or more.
+BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health